Rishabhjha9868/Frontend-Projects/README.md

 Here i push my Anime maker Project which i make using Html, Css and Javascript

-Basically this is a very simple anime generator app using api
+Basically this is a very simple anime generator app using api name catboy.com